 Falconry inspired a new approach towards nature that had progressively emerged since the 12th century.
 In the eyes of a northern scholar such as Adelard, falconry was an important part of the Arabica studia (the “Arabic studies”), an attractive inspiration for the new scientia naturalis (the “science of nature”), as this new knowledge was called in the Christian world.
 The importance of Adelard's treatise, De avibus (“On birds”) is thus to be seen not only in the narrow context of the falconry history, but also as a part of a larger process of the birth of science, to which the Arabic world gave a substantial contribution, also through falconry.
 It became a kind of early empirical paradigm based on careful observation and interaction with a non-human element that fostered the medieval beginnings of modern science.

-(in progress:) "Microspheres of belonging in Fernando Pessoa's Antinous and other refugees from History: notes on topology and extra-cultural condition", forthcoming submission (Nov.
-2019) prepared for Acta Iassyensia Comparationis, 25 (1)/2020 ("History / Histories").
+(submitted:) "Intimate microspheres in Fernando Pessoa and other refugees from History: notes on topology of symbolic space and extracultural condition", Acta Iassyensia Comparationis, 25 (1)/2020 ("History / Histories").

-The main problem I deal with in this text is the poetic creation of private “space bubbles” of belonging, as if isolated from the rest of space – the map of the world dominated by History and the imperial mechanism as its driving force.
-The text in focus is Antinous by Fernando Pessoa, where the “microsphere of affect” is built around an homoerotic relationship.
-The case of the poet living in the times of the advent of the Portuguese fascism is put in the context of several East-European “refugees from History” striving to reconstruct their lost intimacies in the margin of the hegemonies of their countries (Cioran, Eliade, Milosz).
-At the same time, I claim that the subject constructing his “private topology” is adopting an extra-cultural condition, transgressing the limitations of his cultural inscription, that appears as disgracefully locatable, hemmed in History.
-At the same time, the “refugees from History” strive to communicate with a larger, universal dimension.
-In a way, such private, alternative topologies run parallel to the imperial claim of universalism situated above the cultural particularism.
-Yet the microsphere of affect communicating with the universalist macrosphere introduces a qualitative difference, as it is built on the authenticity of loss and longing rather than drive for hegemony and control.
+The essay deals with the poetic creation of intimate space bubbles, as if isolated from the rest of the world reducible to a map dominated by History and the imperial mechanism as its driving force.
+The text in focus is Antinous by Fernando Pessoa, where such a microsphere of affect is built around an homoerotic relationship.
+The case of the poet living in the times of the advent of Portuguese fascism is put in the context of several East-European refugees from History striving to reconstruct their lost intimacies in the margin of the hegemonies that ousted them from their own countries (Cioran, Eliade, Miłosz).
+I claim that the subject constructing his intimate topology transgresses the limitations of his cultural inscription, that appears as disgracefully locatable, hemmed in History; he adopts an extracultural stance.
+The refugees from History, losing their language and the immediate contact with their national cultures, strive to communicate with a larger, universal dimension.
+In a way, such private, extracultural topologies run parallel to the imperial claim of universalism.
+Yet the microsphere of affect communicating with the universalist macrosphere introduces a qualitative difference, as it is built upon the authenticity of loss and longing, rather than drive for hegemony and control.